moebiusmania/commit-university/readme.md

 ## License

-All of the code in this repository is distribuited under the terms of the [MIT license](LICENSE).
+All of the code in this repository is distribuited under the terms of the [MIT license](LICENSE) unless where specified otherwise.